Profile information

 Cultural exchange and learning opportunities

-For five years we have hosted many people from around the world, and this exchange is unique in the transition from a modern life to an ecological life. ***We are not a business ***, instead we have taken upon ourselves to attempt to make as much of our needs ourselves as possible - so the activities we do here are numerous and function based upon seasons.
-We are a multi cultural family, French, American, and Chinese being our cultures and languages.
-Besides realizing that we cannot do everything ourselves and we do need the help, we've seen how fulfilling it is for our children to play, interact, and learn from people all over the world as it develops their social skills and understanding of our planet.
+For five years we have hosted many people from around the world, and this exchange is unique in the transition from a modern life to an ecological life.
+We are not a business structure, instead we have taken upon ourselves to attempt to make as much of our needs ourselves as possible - so the activities we do here are numerous and function based upon seasons.
+We are a busy multi cultural family, (French, American, Italian, and Chinese) juggling many things at the same time trying to do our best for the planet so you should be a mature adult able to come and see the value of this exchange.
+Besides realizing that we cannot do everything ourselves and we do need the help, we've seen how fulfilling it is for our children to play, interact, and learn from people all over the world as it develops their social skills and understanding of our natural world.

 Projects involving children